 Also, remember that your choices aren't final and irreversible.
 So, don't hesitate to complete the exercise by successive approximations; in other words, by feeling your way.

-A strategic goal provides direction for your learning on the macro-level.
+A strategic goal provides direction for your learning on the macro level.
 It includes:

-Finding your Ikigai can help orient your learning strategy.
+Drafting your Ikigai can help orient your learning strategy.